How long would it take to fully charge my Mac from 0 to 100% with my 5 W charger?

 So that was what piqued my question - how long would it take for my laptop to fully charge off of this?

 Pull up the MacBook Pro 15” 2018 spec sheet, and you get this:

 Ugh.
 Watt hours.
 Thankfully we can figure out the mAh rating if we know the voltage of the battery, and iFixit has done the hard work for us: 11.4 V. Now I don’t have to disassemble my Mac.

 83.6 * 1000 / 11.4 = 7,300 mAh, give or take.
 Don’t like math?
 Use a calculator!

 So this power bank can charge my laptop completely once, and partially after that?
-No doubt.
+Doubt.
 But we want to see how long it would take.

 7,300 mAh / 1,000 mA = 7.3 hours.
 Make it 8 hours, because you also need to consider efficiency and charging is not a perfectly efficient process.

-…I think I’ll just stick to my USB-PD power bank.
+…I think I’ll just stick to my Korean USB-C PD power bank instead.